 The full nutrition stats are below the recipe card.
 Each muffin has 146 calories, 3 grams fiber, and 5 grams protein.

-Store the muffins in an airtight container at room temperature for 2-3 days, or store in a freezer bag (like a stasher bag) for 2-3 months.
+Store the healthy muffins in an airtight container at room temperature for 2-3 days.

 Let the whole wheat apple cinnamon muffins thaw at room temperature or reheat gently in the microwave before serving.

-These apple muffins are low in sugar naturally, but here are a few ingredient swap ideas for you:
+These healthy apple spice muffins are low in sugar naturally, but here are a few ingredient swap ideas for you:

 - Less Sugar – If you’re making these apple muffins for toddlers and don’t want the extra sugar, you can omit the brown sugar on the top and you could swap out the maple syrup for applesauce.
 (Check labels on applesauce, I recently (accidentally) brought home applesauce with high fructose corn syrup!)